 - Read more about the Chukchi Sea Environmental Studies Programme (CSESP) between Shell, ConocoPhillips and Statoil: www.chukchiscience.com.

 In addition to data-sharing, Shell has worked collaboratively with a broad array of research institutions and governmental resource agencies to enhance studies and increase scientific output.

 We also partner with numerous industry participants and industry associations to enhance our Arctic capabilities, including oil spill response efforts in ice.

 We pursue collaborations with industry, NGOs, governments and other stakeholders that offer a balance of independence, knowledge, credibility and authority.
 In this way, we can receive the best available advice on operating in environmentally sensitive areas like the Arctic.
 This helps us to identify environmental risks early in the design of projects and receive practical advice to mitigate and manage any impacts.

 Learning more about the Arctic’s changing environment

-Shell uses a range of approaches to gather more information on the Arctic environment.
-It uses this information to help guide its operations – such as where to lay pipelines – to limit the impact of its operations.
+Shell takes a range of approaches to gather further information on the Arctic environment.
+This information helps us to guide our operations and limit their impacts, such as determining where to lay pipelines.

 If your browser is unable to play the audio track, please download one of the files listed below directly.
 Our player requires support for HTML5 audio or for you to have Flash installed to view this content.